apache/mesos/docs/home.md

 * [Reservation](reservation.md) for how operators and frameworks can reserve resources on individual agents for use by a role.
 * [Replicated Log](replicated-log-internals.md) for information on the Mesos replicated log.

+## APIs
+* [Scheduler HTTP API](scheduler-http-api.md) describes the new HTTP API for communication between schedulers and the Mesos master.
+* [Executor HTTP API](executor-http-api.md) describes the new HTTP API for communication between executors and the Mesos agent.
+* [Operator HTTP API](operator-http-api.md) describes the new HTTP API for communication between operators and Mesos master/agent.
+* [API Client Libraries](api-client-libraries.md) lists client libraries for the HTTP APIs.
+* [Versioning](versioning.md) describes HTTP API and release versioning.
+* [Javadoc](/api/latest/java/) documents the old Java API.
+* [Doxygen](/api/latest/c++/namespacemesos.html) documents the C++ API.

 ## Running Mesos Frameworks

 * [Mesos frameworks](frameworks.md) for a list of apps built on top of Mesos and instructions on how to run them.